 If a software engineer is the architect, a software developer is the carpenter.
 They execute plans by programming individual components of the system and ultimately bringing the solution to life.

 In general, developers are not responsible for designing the whole system.
-Instead, they focus only on a single project as part of the whole.
-To build out a software solution, they rely less on math and science principles and more on informal methods.
-They do not need to prove the viability of their design with empirical evidence and are given more creative reign in building the software as they see fit.
+Instead, they focus on a single project as a part of the whole.
+To build out a software solution, they rely on informal methods more than math and science principles.
+They don’t need to prove the viability of their design with empirical evidence and are given more creative reign in building the software as they see fit.

-Whereas engineers design, liaise, oversee, and head-up the project, software developers are getting their hands dirty writing code to bring the project to life.
+Whereas engineers design, liaise, and oversee the project, software developers write code to bring the project to life.

 Software developers must analyze the software requirements given to them and determine how to build specific functions of the system.
 They should possess a mastery of at least one front-end or back-end programming language and be familiar with agile development practices and test-driven development.